 At the moment of this post, I can’t remember exactly how many weddings I’ve photographed.
 Although I am not a wedding planner, I’ve helped many couples with their wedding schedule (or wedding timeline, however you want to call it).
-I thought it might be helpful for you to have an insight, from the perspective of a photographer, into an ideal wedding schedule.
+Thus, I thought it might be helpful for you to have a look at an ideal wedding schedule, from the perspective of a photographer.
 I call it an ideal schedule because it runs without any hiccup.
 When my bride & groom have their schedule similar to it, they seemed to enjoy their wedding day most, without feeling stressful at all.

-Before I talk further, the true expert of wedding timeline is a wedding planner, which I HIGHLY recommend you to have.
+Before I talk further, the true expert of the wedding timeline is a wedding planner, whom I HIGHLY recommend you to have.
 They can help you not only with your wedding timeline but also with many aspects of your wedding.
-Having them makes a HUGE difference in how effective your wedding plan will be.
-Also, when things get out of hand, they can keep things under control and allow you to enjoy your wedding stress-free.
-They are an investment that you will be so happy you made.
+Having them makes a HUGE difference in how effective your wedding planning can be.
+In addition, when things get out of hand, they can keep things under control and allow you to enjoy your wedding stress-free.
+They are an investment that you will be so happy that you made.

 If you are at the early stage of your planning and just want to estimate how many hours of photography coverage you need for booking purposes, you can skip and come back to this later.